-- CRASE/Every Long Semester and As Requested C.R.A.S.E. is a course teaching civilian response to active shooter events.
-In 2020, the UHCL-PD offered eight scheduled C.R.A.S.E. train-ings to the UHCL community and presented one requested C.R.A.S.E. trainings. - VIN Etching/2-Fall Semester VIN Etching is a courtesy service that the UHCL-PD provides to the campus community to help protect vehicles from theft by permanently etching the VIN on all windows of a vehicle. - Community Presentations/As Requested The Community Outreach Officer constructs and presents crime prevention and safety presentations to campus departments and residential life as requested.
-In 2020, the two requested and presented presentations to the university community include two "Blame It on The Alcohol" presentations presented to the Hunter Hall residents.
-The UHCL Police Department collaborates with the Health Services and

-Counseling Services Department to present this event once every long semester.
+- C.R.A.S.E. /Year-round and As Requested - C.R.A.S.E. is a course teaching civilian response to active shooter events.
+In 2021, UHCL PD offered eight scheduled C.R.A.S.E. trainings to the UHCL community and presented eight private C.R.A.S.E. trainings. - VIN Etching/Year-round VIN etching is a courtesy service that the UHCL PD provides to the campus community to help protect vehicles from theft by permanently etching the VIN on all windows of a vehicle.
+In 2021, UHCL PD conducted eight VIN etching events. - Community Presentations/As Requested UHCL PD constructs and presents crime prevention and safety presentations to campus living and campus departments as requested.
+In 2021, two Blame It on The Alcohol presentations were presented to the Hunter Hall residents.
+UHCL PD collaborates with the Health Services and Counseling Services Department to present this event once every long semester.
+UHCL PD also partnered with the Facilities Management and Construction Mechanic to demonstrate how to change a tire to the residents of Hunter Hall during an Adulting 101 event.
+UHCL PD also presented a Hurricane Safety presentation to the residents at the University Forest Apartments, and conducted a Women's Empowerment Self Defense class with the Walking Hawks Club.

-- Safety Table The Community Outreach Officer hosts safety table events to enhance community awareness of crime, health risks and safety topics.
-In 2020, one Alcohol Safety table was offered to the university community to discuss alcohol safety.
-This even included drunk goggle activities and alcohol safety materials. - Community Outreach Promoting Safety (COPS) The Community Outreach Officer periodically distributes a safety bulletin (safety tips over a variety of safety topics) via e-mail to the campus commu-nity.
-Approximately thirteen safety bulletins were dispersed in 2020. - Coffee With A Cop/1-Fall Semester This event allows the UHCL-PD to engage the campus community in a non-formal environment, while encour-aging students and staff members to comfortably express their opinions and concerns. - Ambassador Table: This UHCL event allows the UHCL community to support incoming students during the first week of the spring and fall semester.
-UHCL-PD employees staff a table alongside other UHCL employees and distribute information to assist incoming students.
-In 2020, several of the Police Department employees staffed a table alongside other UHCL employees and distributed information to assist incoming students. - Open House: Fall, Spring and Summer Semesters - The Community Outreach Officer staffs a table at the Pearland Campus, interacts with prospective students and guest, provides giveaway items, and distributes information about UHCL PD.
-In 2020, the Community Outreach Officer presented information about the UHCL PD remotely. - Meet and Greet events and Orientation The Police Department met with the new and returning students as well as with the IAB.
-During this event UHCL members have an opportunity to individually meet campus police department members, express opinions, ask questions or voice concerns.
-The Police Department presents at all student, staff, and faculty orientations.
+- Safety Table UHCL PD hosts safety table events to enhance community awareness of crime, health risks and safety topics.
+In 2021, one Alcohol Safety table was offered to the university community to discuss alcohol safety.
+This event included drunk goggle activities and alcohol safety materials. - Community Outreach Promoting Safety (COPS) UHCL PD periodically distributes a safety bulletin (safety tips over a variety of safety topics) via e-mail and social media to the campus community.
+Approximately six safety bulletins were dispersed in 2021. - Coffee with A Cop/3-Fall,3-Spring and 1 Summer Semester This event allows the UHCL Police Department to engage the campus community in a non-formal environment while encouraging students and staff members to comfortably express their opinions and concerns. - UHCL PD also hosts and participates in various outreach/engagement activities throughout the year.
+While many of these events are not geared specifically toward crime prevention, the department often discusses crime prevention tips and also advertises our crime prevention programs during these events.
+This includes events such as; Coffee with a Cop, the Police Department Meet and Greet, National Night Out, Student and Employee Orientations, Back to School events, and many others.